snoyberg/posa-chapter/warp.md

 ## Network programming in Haskell

-Some people may still misunderstand that functional programming languages are slow or impractical.
+Some people believe that
+functional programming languages are slow or impractical.
-However, to our best knowledge,
+However, to the best of our knowledge,
-Haskell provides the best scheme for network programming.
+Haskell provides a nearly ideal approach for network programming.
-This is because that GHC (Glasgow Haskell Compiler), the flagship compiler of Haskell, provides lightweight and robust user thread (or sometime called green thread).
+This is because the Glasgow Haskell Compiler (GHC), the flagship compiler for Haskell, provides lightweight and robust user threads (or sometime called green threads).
-In this section, we will briefly explain history of network programming in server side.
+In this section, we will briefly explain the history of server side network programming.

 ### Native threads

 Traditional servers use a technique called thread programming.
-In this architecture, each connection is handled by a single process or native thread (or sometime called OS thread).
+In this architecture, each connection is handled by a single process or native thread- sometimes called an OS thread.

-This architecture can be broken down by how to create processes or native threads.
+This architecture can be further segmented based on the mechanism used for creating the processes or native threads.
 When using a thread pool, multiple processes or native threads are created in advance.
 An example of this is the prefork mode in Apache.
-Otherwise, a process or native thread is spawn each time a connection is received.
+Otherwise, a process or native thread is spawned each time a connection is received.
 Fig XXX illustrates this.

 ![Native threads](1.png)

-The advantage of this architecture is that clear code can be written because the code is not divided into event handlers.
+The advantage of this architecture is that it enables writing clear code, since the code is not divided into event handlers.
 Also, because the kernel assigns processes or native threads to available cores, we can balance utilization of cores.
-Its disadvantage is a large number of context switches between kernel and processes or native threads occur.
+Its disadvantage is a large number of context switches between kernel and processes or native threads occur, resulting in performance degredation.
-So, performance gets poor.

 ### Event driven

-Recently, it is said that event-driven programming is required to implement high-performance servers.
+Recently, it has been said that event-driven programming is required to implement high-performance servers.
 In this architecture multiple connections are handled by a single process (Fig XXX).
 Lighttpd is an example of web server using this architecture.